dimitri-nicolo/calico/v2.1/getting-started/kubernetes/installation/index.md

 ---
-title: Installing CNX on Kubernetes
+title: Installing Tigera Secure EE on Kubernetes
 ---

 We provide a number of manifests to get you up and running with {{site.prodname}} in